 A level The A level is assessed by three examinations on Units 1-3 respectively.
 The Unit 1 exam has short answer and extended writing questions on Education, a question on methods in context (on Education) and an extended written answer on Theory and Methods.
 The Unit 2 exam has two extended writing questions on Health or Families, and on Global Development or Beliefs in Society.
 The Unit 3 exam has short answer and extended writing questions on Crime and Deviance and an extended written answer on Theory and Methods.
 Each paper is worth 33% of the A level and lasts 2 hours.
-Reading AQA A Level Sociology: Book One By Rob Webb ISBN 10 0954007913 AQA A Level Sociology: Book Two By Rob Webb ISBN 10 0954007921 Revise AQA A level Sociology Revision Guide and Workbook By Steve Chapman AQA A Level Sociology Themes and Perspectives: Year 1 and AS By Haralambos and Holborn
+Reading AQA A Level Sociology: Book One By Rob Webb ISBN 10 0954007913 AQA A Level Sociology: Book Two By Rob Webb ISBN 10 0954007921 Revise AQA A level Sociology Revision Guide and Workbook By Steve Chapman AQA

 159

-Sociology for AQA: Volume 1: AS and 1st-Year A Level (5th Edition)

-Published by Polity Press, ISBN 978-0745655512 Sociology for AQA Volume 2:
+Sociology for AQA: Volume 1: AS and 1st-Year A Level (5th Edition) By K. Browne Published by Polity Press, ISBN 978-0745655512

-By K. Browne

-2nd-Year A level By K Browne Blundell and Law
+Sociology for AQA Volume 2: 2nd-Year A level By K Browne Blundell and Law

+Head of Department Konstantinos Foskolos

 66 The function of sociology, as of every science, is to reveal that which is hidden.
 99

 Pierre Bourdieu

 Exam Board and Specification Codes AQA 7192

-Head of Department Konstantinos Foskolos

 SPANISH

-66 He who reads much and walks much sees much and knows much. ??
+161

 SPANISH

 What is it about at sixth-form level?